How Much Does the GMAT Cost?

 Be careful about selecting a test date before you are ready to take your GMAT.
 You may forfeit some or all of your exam costs if you need more time to study.

-GMAT Score Cancellation Cost
+GMAT Score Cancellation Is No Longer an Issue

 KEY FACT: